-When public bodies make high value or complex purchases (typically of or over £50,000 excluding VAT for goods and services) strict procedures and rules apply.
+When public bodies make high value or complex purchases (typically of or over £50,000 excluding VAT for goods and services), strict procedures and rules apply.

 How are tenders requested?

-The procurement officer can publish the tender information and documents either through Public Contracts Scotland (PCS) or PCS-Tender (PCS-T) (on-line procurement tools).
+The buyer can publish the tender information and documents either through PCS or PCS-Tender (on-line procurement tools).
 More information on these tools is provided in the Public Contracts Scotland and the PCS-T stations.

-Procurement officers will state in their Contract Notice whether bidders have to respond to the tender via PCS or PCS-T, or by other means, and how to access the invitation to tender documents.
+Buyers will state in their Contract Notice whether bidders have to respond to the tender via PCS or PCS-T, or by other means, and how to access the invitation to tender documents.
 You should follow the instructions provided in the Contract Notice to find out more about the tender opportunity and to gain access to all of the tender documents.

 If you are interested in the tender opportunity then you need to complete the required details and submit your tender bid using the secure electronic post-box in either PCS or PCS-T. There is a full electronic audit trail.